Time Travel

 When the coronavirus shelter-in-place started in Oregon, I joined what I later found out was called a “quarantine family.”
 I am single and live alone with my dogs and cat.
 Socializing only with my companion animals was going to get old fast, even if I still was heading into the office to work at the paper.
 But luckily I have good friends who are also neighbors.
 We soon started having movie night at their place.

 My friends are Republicans.
-I note this because (1) yes, I am the editor of a liberal paper and have really good friends who are Republican, and (2) I admit to stereotyping Republicans as haters of public media, when in fact not only do these folks watch Oregon Public Broadcasting, they are the only people I know who have ever actually gone on one of the Viking River Cruises in Europe that sponsors shows like Downton Abbey.
+I note this because (1) yes, I am the editor of a liberal paper and have really good friends who are Republicans, and (2) I admit to stereotyping Republicans as haters of public media, when in fact not only do these folks watch Oregon Public Broadcasting, they are the only people I know who have ever actually gone on one of the Viking River Cruises in Europe that sponsors shows like Downton Abbey.

 And yes, my friends loved Downton Abbey.

 Movie night started even before the pandemic with Outlander on Starz.
 What can I say?
-We just wrapped up Season 5 of a show whose premise is a WWII nurse was transported back in time through some Stonehenge-esque stones and winds up meeting, marrying and having hot sex with a highland warrior.
+We just wrapped up Season 5 of a show whose premise is a WWII nurse was transported back in time through some Stonehenge-esque rocks and winds up meeting, marrying and having hot sex with a Highland warrior.

 Love a good romance, you will love Outlander.
 Not into sex and violence?
 Well, it’s less violent than Game of Thrones, but as the series moves from the battle at Culloden to the Revolutionary War, there’s death and rape.
 Most viewers seem to concentrate on how hot Jamie (Sam Heughan) is, but I will leave that to your discretion.
 Starz subscription needed.